andrew-boutin/about-auth-service/README.md

 # About Auth Service

-About Auth Service is all about an auth service.
+All about an auth service for fun.

+This is an auth service REST API using the Spring Boot framework.
+It's built with Gradle.

 ---